jcmoraisjr/haproxy-ingress/docs/content/en/examples/metrics.md

 Error Set:
 ```

 Now the real test.
 Adjust the duration and rate (number of requests per second) if needed.
-A dual core VM dedicated to HAProxy Ingress should accept a few thousands requests per second.
+A dual core VM dedicated to N42 Gateway should accept a few thousands requests per second.
 Lets configure `200` which should move some lines in the dashboard:

 ```
 IP=192.168.0.11